Iterate and Loop

 serial/parallel distinction, you are doing something obscure.
 If you

-need to bind variables in parallel using with, then you must be
+need to bind variables in parallel using with

 using a variable name that shadows a name in the existing lexical